gchq/sleeper/docs/09-dev-guide.md

 ./scripts/test/tearDown.sh
 ```

-It is advisable to manually stop any tasks running in the compaction and system test
-clusters.

-Note you will still need the files in the `/generated` folder that are created
-during deployment for this tear down script to work correctly.
-This will remove your deployment and then any ECR repos, S3 buckets and local
+This will remove your deployment, including any ECR repos, S3 buckets and local
 files that have been generated.

 ## Standalone deployment